Table of Contents

 Traditionally plant is used to treat many diseases.

 - The leaves stimulates urines production and has purgative properties.

 - The root juice is given to treat inflammation during urination.

 - The decoction of whole plant is medicine for loose motion, dysentery and swelling.

 - Infusion of whole plant is used for removing toxins from blood.

-Seeds of plant are used in powdered form to cure eye diseases, vision problem and eyesight weakness.
+Seeds of the plant are used in powdered form to cure eye diseases, vision problem and eyesight weakness.
 The method involves collection of seeds in September to November.
-The fresh seeds are dried in sun to remove the moisture.
+The fresh seeds are dried in the sun to remove the moisture.
 Removing moisture helps to store seeds for future use.
 Next is to take equal amount of dried anjeer and misri/candy sugar.
 All are ground to get fine powder and stored in bottle.
 This is used as a medicine to treat vision problems.
 Its dose is 15-20 grams with one cup water, twice a day for 1-2 weeks.